sam0x17/tempdir/README.md

 Simply call the constructor on the `TempDir` class and a temporary directory will be created.
 You can pass a string argument to the constructor and this will be used as a prefix to the directory that gets created.
 The suffix is populated with a 16-diit random number.
+When the current crystal program exits, any directories created by TempDir will be deleted automatically.

 ```crystal
 require "tempdir"